go-task/task/docs/usage.md

 necessary to run the task.
 If not, it will just print a message like `Task "js" is up to date`.

+The `sources` support wildcard, we use glob library, please see https://github.com/gobwas/glob to know more details.

 If you prefer this check to be made by the content of the files, instead of its timestamp, just set the `method` property to `checksum`.
 You will probably want to ignore the `.task` folder in your `.gitignore` file